callmepi/greek-ol/README.md

 **NOTE**:
-Although the library can generate all CSS rules needed for ordered lists up to 999.999 greek-numbered items _it is not recomended to create such huge lists_; Usually, any list up to several hundrends is pretty enough.
+Although the library can generate all CSS rules needed for ordered lists up to 999.999 greek-numbered items _it is not recomended to create huge lists_.
+Usually, a list up to several decades or a few hundrends is pretty enough.